vineesha/honeybadger-python/README.md

 ## Supported Versions

-Tested with Django 1.9 and Python 2.7.
-Django integration is done via middleware and so it should work with almost any version.
+Tested with Django 1.9 and Python 2.7 through 3.5.
+Django integration is done via middleware so it should work with almost any version.

 ## Getting Started